davidroman0O/moleculer-cron/README.md

 - `onComplete` - [OPTIONAL] - A function that will fire when the job is stopped.
 - `manualStart` - [OPTIONAL] - Specifies whether to start the job just before exiting the constructor.
 Default is false.
 - `timeZone` - [OPTIONAL] - Specify the timezone for the execution.
 Check all timezones available at [Moment Timezone Website](http://momentjs.com/timezone/).
-- `runOnInit` - [OPTIONAL] - A function that will be fired when the job is created.
+- `onJobInitialised` - [OPTIONAL] - A function that will be fired when the job is created.

 ### Mixin Methods